jptalusan/random_pi_forest/README.md

 # random_pi_forest
-Trying to setup distributed random forest for Pi
+Trying to setup distributed random forest for Pi needs git, cmake, make and g++ with c++11

 Slave Node: Generates a random forest from the training data cmake . make
 ./src/rf_exe
+Need to adjust what column the class label is, and what type of delimiter is used.
+This assumes that the data file is split by new lines.

 Master:
 Sends training data to the slave nodes after splitting up